6 Reasons to Carry A Smith and Wesson J Frame

-Here are 6 reasons why a Smith and Wesson J-frame revolver remains a good choice for personal defense.
+Here are 6 reasons why a Smith and Wesson J frame remains a good choice for personal defense.

 Its ease of handling makes it practically a "point and shoot" weapon.
 There isn't too much to learn about how to run it.
 Modern iterations of this gun, such as the Model 60, or the Model 640 Pro, feature night sights for self-defense in poorly lit places.

-Smith & Wesson J-Frame Revolvers Are Very Reliable
+Smith & Wesson J Frames Are Very Reliable

-It’s not a myth that revolvers can be more reliable than semi-automatic pistols, and the Smith & Wesson J-Frame revolver is no exception.
-While revolvers can need servicing from time to time, like any firearm, quality examples are known for always going “bang” when you need them to.
+It's not a myth that revolvers can be more reliable than semi-automatic pistols, and the Smith & Wesson J Frame pistol is no exception.
+While revolvers can need servicing from time to time, like any firearm, quality examples are known for always going "bang" when you need them to.

 The mechanical simplicity is something that might turn some people away, but some people prefer to rely on proven design elements in their firearms or anything else.
 Some people swear by old cars as they are simpler to maintain, after all.